Weekly update on the coronavirus SARS-CoV-2: 19 March 2025

 Minimal coronavirus SARS-CoV-2 in the Netherlands

-In week 2 (6 January – 12 January 2025), the national average viral load detected in wastewater surveillance decreased (-32.1%) compared to the week before that.
-Levels of virus particles in wastewater are currently low.
+In week 11 (10 – 16 March 2025), the national average viral load detected in wastewater surveillance decreased slightly (-7%) compared to the week before that.
+The levels of virus particles in wastewater are still currently low.

-The percentage of participants who tested positive for COVID-19 in the Infection Radar survey decreased from 0.3% in week 1 (30 December 2024 – 5 January 2025) to 0.2% last week (6 January – 12 January 2025).* The 85 samples taken last week from some of the patients who saw their GP for respiratory symptoms included no cases of SARS-CoV-2.
-The number of positive SARS-CoV-2 tests reported by Dutch laboratories in the weekly virological status reports for the Netherlands decreased slightly last week compared to the week before
+The percentage of Infection Radar survey participants who tested positive for COVID-19 remained stable at a low level last week (10–17 March).* SARS-CoV-2 was detected in one of the 29 samples taken last week from some of the patients who saw their GP for respiratory symptoms.
+The number of positive SARS-CoV-2 tests reported by Dutch laboratories in the weekly virological status reports for the Netherlands remained stable last week compared to the week before.

 Besides SARS-CoV-2, other viruses and bacteria can also cause respiratory infections.
 See the latest situation update on respiratory viruses in the Netherlands (in Dutch).
 The latest situation update on SARS-CoV-2 variants is available here.